codrin-axinte/Project-01/README.md

 The ScrumMaster is a facilitator for the team and product owner.
 Rather than manage the team, the ScrumMaster works to assist both the team and product owner in the following ways:

-Remove the barriers between the development and the product owner so that the product owner directly drives development.
+* Remove the barriers between the development and the product owner so that the product owner directly drives development.
-Teach the product owner how to maximize return on investment (ROI), and meet his/her objectives through Scrum.
+* Teach the product owner how to maximize return on investment (ROI), and meet his/her objectives through Scrum.
-Improve the lives of the development team by facilitating creativity and empowerment.
+* Improve the lives of the development team by facilitating creativity and empowerment.
-Improve the productivity of the development team in any way possible.
+* Improve the productivity of the development team in any way possible.
-Improve the engineering practices and tools so that each increment of functionality is potentially shippable.
+* Improve the engineering practices and tools so that each increment of functionality is potentially shippable.
-Keep information about the team's progress up to date and visible to all parties.
+* Keep information about the team's progress up to date and visible to all parties.
-Source: Agile Project Management with Scrum, Ken Schwaber